AudioBible/AudioBible/README.md

 - 92: [Ahmadinejad on Jews - Larry King](https://www.youtube.com/watch?v=_vYXcna8Pxw)

+**Note:** If some of the youtube video links above don't work, search for the video by name in the youtube search

 ## God is so kind that it is impossible to imagine His unbounded kindness

 ![flat-earth-isaiah40-22](flat-earth-isaiah40-22.jpg)